 Aberdeen City and Aberdeenshire Archives hold a number of records relating to the militia in the North East.
-Militia records can be a great source of information.
-Scotland did not furnish any regular militia until 1797, though there had been areas where local militias had existed, such as Perthshire.
+Scotland did not furnish any regular militia until 1797, though there had been areas where local militias had existed at an earlier date, such as Perthshire, and there was a programme of impressment in 1756 to provide troops for the Seven Years War.
 Enlistment into the militia was first raised by a ballot among men aged between 19 and 30, though in 1802 an act was passed which provided for the organisation of the militia on a similar basis to that of England.

 List of Appeals before the Aberdeenshire Commission for Military Impressment, 1757-58